VikParuchuri/marker/README.md

 - `--workers` is the number of pdfs to convert at once.
 This is set to 1 by default, but you can increase it to increase throughput, at the cost of more CPU/GPU usage.
 Parallelism will not increase beyond `INFERENCE_RAM / VRAM_PER_TASK` if you're using GPU.
 - `--max` is the maximum number of pdfs to convert.
 Omit this to convert all pdfs in the folder.
+- `--min_length` is the minimum number of characters that need to be extracted from a pdf before it will be considered for processing.
+If you're processing a lot of pdfs, I recommend setting this to avoid OCRing pdfs that are mostly images. (slows everything down)
 - `--metadata_file` is an optional path to a json file with metadata about the pdfs.
 If you provide it, it will be used to set the language for each pdf.
 If not, `DEFAULT_LANG` will be used.
 The format is:
-- `--min_length` is the minimum number of characters that need to be extracted from a pdf before it will be considered for processing.
-If you're processing a lot of pdfs, I recommend setting this to avoid OCRing pdfs that are mostly images. (slows everything down)

 ```
 {
-  "pdf1.pdf": {"language": "English"},
+  "pdf1.pdf": {"languages": ["English"]},
-  "pdf2.pdf": {"language": "Spanish"},
+  "pdf2.pdf": {"languages": ["Spanish", "Russian"]},
   ...
 }
 ```

+You can use language names or codes.
+See [here](https://github.com/VikParuchuri/surya/blob/master/surya/languages.py) for a full list.

 ## Convert multiple files on multiple GPUs